Broadland District Council runs the elections for the Broadland area.

 Broadland District Council runs the Parliamentary elections for the Broadland and Norwich North constituencies.
 Parliamentary elections are held on a date decided by the Prime Minister, which must be within five years of the last General Election.
 The most recent Parliamentary Election was held on 7 May 2015.

 Broadland District Council is responsible for conducting the European Parliamentary elections for the district within the European Parliamentary Constituency (Eastern Region), one of nine electoral regions in England.
 European Parliamentary elections are held every five years on a date fixed by the European Parliament and Members serve for the full five year term of office.
 The last European Parliamentary election was held on Thursday 22 May 2014.

 Police and Crime Commissioner

-The first ever election for a Police and Crime Commissioner was held on 15 November 2012.
+The Police and Crime Commissioner election for Norfolk was held on 5 May 2016.
 The Commissioner is accountable for how crime is tackled in their police force areas.
-The next Police and Crime Commissioner election is on 5 May 2016.

 Broadland District Council